ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-lands-lucrative-control-panel-project.md

         \

         Production is flowing in full force at our Bolton factory today, and the collaboration between colleagues has never looked so good!
-Our skilled operators are hard at work with some demanding delivery dates to hit, but all parts are in (miracle!) and things are moving at a positive pace.\
+Our skilled operators are hard at work with some demanding delivery dates to hit, but all parts are in and things are moving at a positive pace.

+        The control panels have a combined input and output capability of 200 inputs and outputs utilising IO link sensors, which have the ability to measure distances within the sensor detection range, as well as report the state of the sensor to the control system including errors and incorrect adjustment.
+This data can be used to report issues and defect to a service agent.
+The control system uses a Human Machine Interface which relays data to the operator allowing them to act when required, or to allow control of certain aspects of the system.
+All the panels are connected via both EtherCAT and EtherNET with remote accessibility for diagnostic purposes.

         \

-        Huge well done to our Production Manager Phil Beales & his team for getting operations efficiently up and running, and also our Technical Manager Damien Walsh whose expertise has been significant to pull this project off successfully.\
+        A huge well done to our Production Manager Phil Beales & his team for getting operations efficiently up and running, and also our Technical Manager Damien Walsh whose expertise has been significant to pull this project off successfully. \

         \